gouline/dbt-metabase/README.rst

 dbt-metabase also allows us to extract exposures from Metabase.
-The invocation is almost identical to our export function with the addition of output name and location args. `dbt exposures`_ let us understand how are dbt models are exposed in BI which closes the loop between ELT, modelling, and consumption.
+The invocation is almost identical to our export function with the addition of output name and location args. `dbt exposures`_ let us understand how our dbt models are exposed in BI which closes the loop between ELT, modelling, and consumption.

 .. _`dbt exposures`: https://docs.getdbt.com/docs/building-a-dbt-project/exposures